conan-io/conan-io.github.io/readme.md

 > **Note**: SEO Structured Data - This is was attempted but is currently undefined.
 It was previously done with [TechArticle](https://schema.org/TechArticle) however that probably is not list by [Google's supported list](https://developers.google.com/search/docs/appearance/structured-data/article)

+## Miscellany

+### Highlight specific lines on a code block

+As Jekyll 4.4 has not been released yet, some custom plugins have been added to provide that functionality:

+- line_highlighting.rb: will provide a liquid API to highlight lines on code block emulating native [not yet released functionality](https://jekyllrb.com/docs/liquid/tags/#marking-specific-lines)
+- md_hl_syntax_to_liquid.rb: provide a kramdown API to previous liquid syntax
+- inline_highlight.rb: plugin to allow highlight code in-line

+Also, when dealing with line highlighting on a enumerate list, kramdown will break the auto enumeration.
+The only solution found by the team is to declare each list item as `&nbsp;<number>`

+The `&nbsp;` basically blocks auto-numbering for numbered items.